 I ended up calling the neurologist’s office multiple days — wanting an explanation about why there was no explanation, wanting to know when my MRI would be and when my prescription would be faxed over.
 Long story short, within an hour, my pharmacy called to say my prescription was ready for pick-up.
 That made me feel somewhat better.
 Claustrophobia may be relatively avoided.

 It’s crazy to think how much our society thrives on medicine.
 Whenever I hurt myself when I was small, my mom would always ask, “Do you need a Band-Aid to make it feel better?”
 Tears about to fall out of my eyes and I would nod, never refusing a Band-Aid.
 She would rush to grab the fail-proof cure and stick it on me gently.
 “Does it feel better now?” she’d ask, knowing the answer.
 An instant smile and second nod of the head — It never mattered that most of the time, my pain wasn’t from a wound that could be help by a Band-Aid.
 In never mattered that I had a bruise or muscle pain — The Band-Aid always made it better.
 This MRI medicine was my Band-Aid because if I tried hard enough, maybe I could convince myself that these pills would allow me to lie through an hour MRI.

 * * * * *

-Tuesday evening I got a call from Doctor Thurston’s office.
+Four days later, I got a call from the neurologist’s office.
 His secretary explained part of my lab tests had come back.
-They were for my kidneys . . . which were functioning fine.
+They were for my kidneys … which were functioning fine.
 While I know I should be happy, my kidneys working adequately was the least of my worries.
 Later that night, the elusive MRI people called.